Skip to content Skip to footer

 As regards the claims, one of the two first websites is ridiculously devoid of any useful information about the project itself.
 The other two are more interesting to look at.
 For example…

 We’ve seen some outright funny scam elements, but this one really takes the cake.
-Testimonials have been misused before in scams, but here they outdid themselves.
+User testimonials have been misused before in scams, but here they outdid themselves.

 Consider it carefully.
 Here we can see names, locations, photos, and amounts of transactions.
 This would present a huge risk and expose these people to criminal activities.
 Then that scandal would spill over to Bitcoin Machine and completely ruin its credibility.